SlaxWeb/Framework-Docs/rstdocs/source/general/routing.rst

 the **\\SlaxWeb\\Router\\Service\\RouteCollection** class.

 ..
 TIP::
-   Read the Configuration segment of the General Topics to learn how to register new providers with the framework.
+   Read the :ref:`gen topics config` segment of the General Topics to learn how to register new providers with the framework.

 The Route Collection class must define a **define** method.
 The **define** method is called when the Route Collection Service Provider class is registered with the